 The profitable technique when enjoying chess, Sudoku, a Rubik’s Cube, or different brain-boosting games is definitely to work the issue backward, not ahead.
 The identical technique can apply to realistic strategic-thinking conditions.

-To construct up your mind-muscle and develop new problem-solving methods, observe some logic puzzles and different games, as an example of problem-solving skills
+To construct your mind muscle and develop new problem-solving methods, observe some logic puzzles and different games, as an example of problem-solving skills

 Problem-solving skills have suitable examples and are inevitable that employers look for in candidates before and after employment.
 Your problem-solving skills will be an advantage for you at every step of your career and problem-solving skills examples for the interview.